DanielBarletta81/world_of_tethys-main/README.md

 - **Watcher Council ($20+/mo)** – elite/supporter tier with limited seats, quarterly briefings, and lore votes.

 Use these names when creating Stripe Products, Substack tiers, and Patreon memberships so your perks stay synchronized no matter where supporters subscribe.

-### Loyalty automation wiring

-- Stripe sends subscription events to `/stripe-webhook`, which validates the signature (`STRIPE_WEBHOOK_SECRET`), derives the tier from metadata/price nickname, fetches the customer email, and upserts into Airtable.
-- `/supporter-sync` lets Patreon/Substack automations hit the same endpoint with `{ email, platform, tier, joined }` so everyone lands in one ledger.
-- Once records live in Airtable, you can build cron jobs/Zapier flows that watch for “Next Reward” milestones, pull discount codes, and fire Tethys-themed emails automatically.

 ## Media delivery + streaming previews (AWS S3)